 The Company may be an active and/or a passive investor depending on the nature of the individual investments.
 Although the Company intends to be a long-term investor, the Directors will place no minimum or maximum limit on the length of time that any investment may be held.

 One principal area of investment focus for the Company moving forward shall be to invest, as a founder or cofounder investor, seed investor and/or cornerstone investor in special purpose acquisition companies (“SPACs”) which are established for the purpose of identifying suitable acquisition targets.
 The Company will seek to invest in SPACs which are focused on identifying suitable acquisition targets which operate within the sectors that the Company itself wishes to concentrate on.
 The Company anticipates that it will principally invest in SPACs whose shares are traded on, or are intended to be traded on, the Standard segment of the Main Market or the AIM market of the London Stock Exchange.
 However, the Company shall be permitted to invest in SPACs whose shares are traded on, or are intended to be traded on, any securities exchange, without geographic limitation.

-The Directors may offer new Ordinary Shares by way of consideration as well as cash, thereby helping to preserve the Company’s cash for working capital and as a reserve against unforeseen contingencies including by way of example, and without limitation, delays in collecting accounts receivable, unexpected changes in the economic environment and unforeseen operational problems.
-The Company may in appropriate circumstances, issue debt securities or otherwise borrow money to complete an investment.
-The Directors do not intend to acquire any cross-holdings in other corporate entities that have an interest in the Ordinary Shares.
+The Directors may offer new ordinary shares in the capital of the Company by way of consideration and/or cash, thereby helping to preserve the Company’s cash for working capital and as a reserve against unforeseen contingencies including, but not limited to, delays in collecting accounts receivable, unexpected changes in the economic environment and unforeseen operational problems.
+The Company may in appropriate circumstances issue debt securities or otherwise borrow money to complete an acquisition or investment.